Home hero arrow

 Cons:

-• Carrying large amounts of cash may be unsafe, or may make you feel anxious.
+• Carrying large amounts of Japanese yen in cash may be unsafe, or may make you feel anxious.
 Luckily, Japan is known to be an extremely safe destination!

 • It may be harder to keep track of your spending with cash if taking all with you when going out to explore.